-Delaware’s open spaces and natural places are areas of forests, waterways, parks, greenways, wetlands, and otherwise undeveloped lands.
+Delaware’s open spaces and natural places are forests, waterways, parks, greenways, wetlands, and otherwise undeveloped lands.
 These open spaces support all of the living things that inhabit them, including the economy and people of Delaware.

 Charged with protecting and conserving Delaware’s natural resources, DNREC has taken the lead in preserving a network of open spaces and natural places that support and protect our precious natural resources while also allowing for Delaware’s continued economic growth and development.